muratk5n/thirdwave/en/README.md

 ---

-SJW is a problem, but Focker cannot be trusted.
+SJW is a problem, but Focker is a shady fock.

 ---